hotl/task-nodes/README.md

 <p>This repository contains custom Linked List + Node classes</p>
 <p>This is essentially a POC to migrate our provisioning services away from dependency on the async module</p>
 </blockquote>
-Current Issues with provisioning service:\s\s
+Current Issues with provisioning service:<br>
     => No rollback enabled.
-Created resources are no longer manageable in the event of a failure\s\s => Resources are not connected to dependencies\s\s => Resources cannot be destroyed by provisioning service\s\s => Resources exist on multiple platforms.
-This makes it troublesome to destroy a stack\s\s => Dependency on async module\s\s
+Created resources are no longer manageable in the event of a failure<br>
+        => Resources are not connected to dependencies<br>
+        => Resources cannot be destroyed by provisioning service<br>
+        => Resources exist on multiple platforms.
+This makes it troublesome to destroy a stack<br>
+    => Dependency on async module<br>
-        => Code style is restricted to fit the needs of the async module\s\s => Code style often falls victim to 'Callback Hell' by newer members of the team\s\s
+        => Code style is restricted to fit the needs of the async module<br>
+        => Code style often falls victim to 'Callback Hell' by newer members of the team<br>

 Requirements:
     => Must enfore synchronous behavior for tasks